Baby, teen mom among 6 killed in shooting at California home | Law-Order

 - United States

 Six people — including a 17-year-old mother and her 6-month-old baby — were killed in a shooting early Monday at a home in central California, and authorities are searching for at least two suspects, sheriff's officials said.
-Deputies responded around 3:30 a.m. to reports of multiple shots fired at the residence in unincorporated Goshen, just east of Visalia, the Tulare County Sheriff's Office said.
+Deputies responded around 3.30 am to reports of multiple shots fired at the residence in unincorporated Goshen, just east of Visalia, the Tulare County Sheriff's Office said.
 “Actually the report was that an active shooter was in the area because of the number of shots that were being fired,” Sheriff Mike Boudreaux told reporters.
 Deputies found two victims dead in the street and a third person fatally shot in the doorway of the residence, Boudreaux said.
 Three more victims were found inside the home, including a man who was still alive but later died at a hospital, he said.
 The sheriff said investigators are searching for at least two suspects.
 They believe there is a gang connection to the killings.
 The sheriff's office conducted a narcotics-related search warrant at the residence last week, Boudreaux said.
 “We also believe this was not a random act of violence.
 We believe this was a targeted family,” he said.
+Two of the victims, the teen mother and her young child, were shot in the head, the sheriff said.
 Goshen is a semi-rural community of about 3,000 residents 35 miles (56 kilometers) southeast of Fresno in the agricultural San Joaquin Valley.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)